algebraic-solving/msolve/README.md

 # Computing Groebner bases

-`msolve` computes Groebner bases when the base field is either 0 or a prime one (characteristic should be less than 2^31).
+`msolve` computes Groebner bases when the base field is either the field of rational numbers or a prime field
+(characteristic should be less than 2^31).